anwarmamat/cmsc330spring21/project4a/README.md

 For this part, we created a new keyword `def` to refer to top-level MicroCaml expressions to differentiate local `let`.
 In essence, `def` is similar to top-level (global) `let` expressions in normal (OCaml) `utop`.
 This means `def` will create **global definitions** for variables while running `mutop`, in part 4b.
 Another key difference between `def` and the `let` expressions defined in Part 2 is that `def` should be *implicitly recursive*.
 (Note that `def rec x = ...;;` is not valid as per the given AST---basically the `rec` is implicit).

 Here are some example mutop directives.
+Note that `parse_mutop` should return a tuple of (updated token list, parsed AST), but in these examples we omit the updated token list since it should always just be an empty list.

 ### Example 1: Global definition